Orion unified compute plane — GPU orchestration, VM management, and air-gapped deployment in one system

 vSphere 8 end-of-life: October 2027.

 Orion provides a migration path without rip-and-replace.
 Run VMs alongside containers during transition, migrate at your own pace.
-If you're still negotiating with Broadcom, Orion gives you a credible path out — and that changes the conversation.
+If you're still on vSphere 7, support ended in October 2025.

 Orion provides a migration path without rip-and-replace.
 Run VMs alongside containers during transition, migrate at your own pace.
-If you're still negotiating with Broadcom, Orion gives you a credible path out — and that changes the conversation.
+If you're still on vSphere 7, support ended in October 2025.

 In production